figureland/statekit/README.md

 So the problem that this solved for me was:

-- Also logical, simple subscription to pieces of complex app state
+- Allows readable, simple subscriptions to pieces of complex app state and turning them into animated values that transition smoothy.
 - Very lightweight additional JS; ideally <1kb. (no need to do anything fancy with timelines etc).
 Bring your own easing curve and interpolation.
 Bring your own animation engine if you like.
 - Wanting to produce derived animated values from that state
 - Fine-grained control over a centralised animation loop